Date: 18 July 2017. Small Powerboat

 As for learning about this life on a limited budget, I do believe

-you'll find value perusing the rest of my website.
-I'm doing it and
+you will find value perusing the rest of my website.
+I am doing it and

 enjoying life so much more than any could imagine.
-It's been 9 years
+It has been 9 years

 on this boat.

 Seaweed is almost perfect except for the stuff that is broken, needs

 upgrading or tweaking.